kene111/FiledTest/README.md

 8) test_update.py: This file contains the code used in testing the update api.
 9) BaseCase.py: This file contains a common code used in all three test files.

+### Other Files:
+1).ENV & .ENV.TEST: Files used in setting evironment variables

 ### Tech Stack:
 1) Flask
 2) MongoDB